-On October 11, 2013, the government issued amended Codes of Good Practice, which were implemented in April 2015 and which required alignment of the existing B-BBEE Codes, such as the Old Charter.
+On October 11, 2013, the government issued amended Codes of Good Practice, which were implemented in April 2015 and which required alignment of the existing B-BBEE Codes and sector codes, such as the Old Code.
 An amended Forest Sector Code was published on April 21, 2017 (the "Amended Forest Sector Code").
-The Amended Forest Sector Code contains, among other provisions, a new B-BBEE scorecard and targets that will apply to measured enterprises operating within the Forest Sector; undertakings by government, industry and labour to perform series of actions aimed at enabling the forest sector and individual businesses to achieve their B-BBEE targets; an agreement to establish a Forest Sector Charter Council to oversee and facilitate the implementation of the Code, as well as procedures for progress reporting and review.
+The Amended Forest Sector Code contains, among other provisions, a new B-BBEE scorecard and targets that apply to measured enterprises operating within the Forest Sector; undertakings by government, industry and labor to perform a series of actions aimed at enabling the forest sector and individual businesses to achieve their B-BBEE targets; an agreement to establish a Forest Sector Charter Council to oversee and facilitate the implementation of the Amended Forest Sector Code; as well as procedures for progress reporting and review.
 The new B-BBEE scorecard and targets of the Amended Forest Sector Code increase the requirements on measured entities and, in particular, require us to achieve a much higher score and attain "sub-minimum" scores to meet the same B-BBEE Contributor Status recognition level we previously attained.

-Empowerdex has been our verification agent under the Old Charter, and later under the Amended Forest Sector Code, since 2006.
-While the standards of the Old Charter were in effect, we improved our Contributor Level Status, as verified by Empowerdex, from "level 8 contributor" status (with a score of 37.32) in 2006 to "level 3 contributor" status (with a score of 80.65) in 2016.
-Despite the stricter standards imposed under the Amended Forest Sector Code, our scores as verified by Empowerdex have continued to improve since its implementation, rising from "level 3 contributor" status (with a score of 91.60) in 2017 to "level two contributor" status (with a score of 95.04) in 2018.
+Empowerdex has been our verification agent under the Old Code, and later under the Amended Forest Sector Code, since 2006.
+While the standards of the Old Code were in effect, we improved our Contributor Level Status, as verified by Empowerdex, from "level 8 contributor" status (with a score of 37.32) in 2006 to "level 3 contributor" status (with a score of 80.65) in 2016.
+Despite the stricter standards imposed under the Amended Forest Sector Code, our scores for Sappi Southern Africa Limited as verified by Empowerdex have continued to improve since its implementation, rising from "level 3 contributor" status (with a score of 91.60) in 2017 to "level 2 contributor" status (with a score of 95.04 and 95.81) in 2018 and 2019, respectively.
 An overview of the historical development of our Contributor Level Status ratings is shown in Tables 1 and 2 below.